Font Psychology: New research & practical insights

 Research summary: Formatting a document involves strategic usage of features such as bold, italic, and underlining to make a document pleasing, organized, and easy to read.
 An experiment on the difficulty of reading observed that using Information written in fonts that are harder to read was remembered better than information written in fonts that are easier to read (Diemand-Yauman, Oppenheimer, & Vaughan, 2011; Price et al., 2016).

 Insights: This may be one of the best insights.
 Harder-to-read fonts promote the memory of that content.
-If you make your content too easy to read, you might not remember well enough.
-Buy books that have hard to read fonts for school and colleges. *_- Buy books that are good.
+If you make your content too easy to read, readers might not remember it well enough.
+Buy books that have hard-to-read fonts for schools and colleges. *_- Buy books that are good.
 Change the fonts of your digital notes to something hard to read instead.

 3. Font difficulty and distractibility